patrickrobrecht/flexible-event-and-booking-manager/README.md

 ## Features
 - Manage events and event series, locations, and organizations
   - Events and series can have a parent event (series).
+  - Events, series, locations, organizations can be requested via a read-only API.
 - Manage booking options and their booking forms (for events without a parent event)
   - Users editing booking forms can see a preview for the booking forms if bookings are not enabled yet.
 - Bookings